RobertGiff/gen_synthetic_tasksets/README.md

 * bimodal_light  [0.01, 0.9] 8/9 weighted lower value
 * bimodal_medium [0.01, 0.9] 6/9 weighted lower value
 * bimodal_heavy  [0.01, 0.9] 4/9 weighted lower value
+**You can refer to main.cpp to see how to add more!
+If you want to add a different bimodal range you will need to also update the random number function in main.cpp**

 **Other notes:**
 Task deadlines are equal to their periods.